jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 module load fastqc/0.11.5
 module load trimmomatic/0.36
 ```
- The file you downloaded is a real dataset from eDNA water
+ The file you downloaded is a real dataset from eDNA water samples.
+It is amplicon sequencing of a fragment of the 12S gene.

 ## Getting the statistics with fastqc

 The statitics of any fastq file is easily obtained by the fastqc program.
 This program inludes a set of statistical test and modules to test for quality.
 From their README file: